 I can speak from experience that Canada is not the cheapest place to visit.
 It’s considered expensive.
 I’m using the word “considered” intentionally because I think Canada is only as expensive as you make it.
 It is absolutely possible to visit on a budget.
 This guide has a lot of tips on the cheapest way to travel across Canada.

-If you have too much money, you can book yourself a fancy trip across Canada with Rocky Mountaineer.
-And you can see Canadian Rockies from the train window.
+Having too much money isn’t probably your problem; otherwise, you wouldn’t be reading this and just booked yourself a fancy trip across Canada with Rocky Mountaineer.
+You would see the Canadian Rockies from the train window.

-But I’m a big believer in active trips.
-You should hike up the mountain, not only for the best view but to earn that view.
+Michal and I are both big believers in active trips.
+We think you should hike up the mountain not only for the best view but to earn that view.
 You probably stumbled upon our blog because you like the same.

 So, what is the cheapest way to travel across Canada?

-Just an example how you can visit Canada on a budget: Gondola in Banff National Park is one of the busiest and most expensive attractions I know of.
-Did you know there is a trail up the mountain which takes about an hour and of course it’s totally free?
+Just an example of how you can visit Canada on a budget: the gondola in Banff National Park is one of the busiest and most expensive attractions I know of (CAD 64 for an 8-minute ride).
+Did you know there is a trail up the mountain which takes about two hours and of course, it’s totally free?

 Unless you’re collecting miles and flying into Canada from the US, the flight is going to be the biggest expense.
 If you avoid major holidays throughout the year, you can find a flight for half the price.